flagship-io/abtasty-cli/docs/documentation/abtasty-cli_feature-experimentation_account-environment_list.md

 ---
 ## abtasty-cli feature-experimentation account-environment list

-list all account environment id associated to your account
+List all account environment id associated to your account

 ### Synopsis

-list all account environment id associated to your account
+List all account environment id associated to your account

 ```
 abtasty-cli feature-experimentation account-environment list [flags]